Secure secret sharing for teams

 Why VanishingVault for Credential Sharing?

 VanishingVault encrypts every secret in the browser using AES-256-GCM before it leaves your device.
 The encryption key is embedded in the URL fragment (never sent to the server).
 After the recipient views the secret, it is permanently deleted.
-No plaintext is ever stored, transmitted, or logged — making it inherently compliant with data minimization requirements under GDPR and aligned with zero-trust security models.
+No plaintext is ever stored, transmitted, or logged — aligned with data minimization under GDPR and with zero-trust handoffs.
+For the how-to, see send a password as a one-time link and how to share passwords securely.

 Choosing an enterprise communication tool is not only about encryption strength — regulatory compliance determines which tools are viable for your organization.